darchr/gem5art/docs/tutorials/spec2006-tutorial.md

 * root folder
   * gem5: a folder containing gem5 source code and gem5 binaries.
   * disk-image: a folder containing inputs to produce a disk image containing SPEC CPU 2006 benchmarks.
-  * linux-configs: a folder containing different Linux configurations for different Linux kernel versions.
   * gem5-fullsystem-configs: a folder containing a gem5 configuration that is made specifically to run SPEC benchmarks as described in the below figure.
   * results: a folder storing the experiment's results.
 This folder will have a certain structure in order to make sure that every gem5 run does not overwrite other gem5 runs results.
   * launch_spec2006_experiments.py: a script that does the following,
     * Documenting the experiment using Artifacts objects.
     * Running the experiment in gem5 full system mode.
+  * vmlinux-4.19.83: Linux kernel binary compiled from a Linux configuration that is known to work with gem5.

 ### An Overview of Host System - gem5 Interactions
 ![**Figure 1.**]( ../images/spec_tutorial_figure1.png "")